-Aurecon’s tenancy celebrates timber and will create a contemporary and creative studio environment.
+Aurecon’s tenancy celebrates timber and creates a contemporary and creative studio environment.

-At the heart of Aurecon’s wellness culture at 25 King, will be a wide staircase at ground level leading to an open, communal space with booths and meeting spaces framed by greenery and bathed in natural light.
+At the heart of Aurecon’s wellness culture at 25 King, is a wide staircase at ground level leading to an open, communal space with booths and meeting spaces framed by greenery and bathed in natural light.

 Creating spaces where people want to spend time and engage with others, inevitably leads to a more collaborative and innovative workforce.

-25 King is set to become the tallest and largest* engineered-timber office building in Australia.
+25 King is currently the tallest and largest* engineered-timber office building in Australia.
 A co-creation between Lendlease and Aurecon, together with Bates Smart, 25 King will be a world-class building for years to come.

-Construction will be finished in October 2018 with Aurecon moving its 600 Brisbane staff in early November 2018.
+Construction finished in October 2018 with Aurecon moving its 600 Brisbane staff in early November 2018.

 *By gross floor area, as of November 2018.